ensconced/sockets/tcp/README.md

 ## Threading

 Main thread
-- user action functions are called e.g. OPEN, SEND, RECEIVE, CLOSE, STATUS, ABORT, FLUSH
+- listens for user actions are called e.g. OPEN, SEND, RECEIVE, CLOSE, STATUS, ABORT, FLUSH (for now the user actions are simply function calls within a main fn, but eventually this will become a daemon, accepting input from a cli?)

 Receive thread
 - raw sockets are read from...